 There is research out there.
 It exists.
 It just needs to be written.

 So you started this library, Salon Care; what are your hopes for it in the future?

 I hope that I can have a massive research center for hairdressers and anyone interested in beauty in the near future.
 Right now, we curated this to be a tiny but mighty version of what we hope it will be.
 You’ll find miniature versions of categories that will be way more expanded in the future.
 We tried to prioritize books that you can’t find next door at a bookstore or a museum.
-These are the stories and books that I would go into the FIT research library and museum library, digging for portraits of Mexican people that aren’t fetishized and taken advantage of.
+These are the stories and books that I would find in the FIT research library and museum library while digging for portraits of Mexican people that aren’t fetishized or taken advantage of.
 It’s deep diving, and that’s what we’re trying to have here alongside everything.
-In the future, I want a massive research center where the study can be on books, scientific journals, everything.
+In the future, I want a massive research center where the study can be on books, scientific journals, TV, film, theater, everything.